-Zebra grass is a favorite among the ornamental grasses and with good reason.
+Zebra grass (Miscanthus sinensis 'Zebrinus') is a favorite among the ornamental grasses, with good reason.
 It stands tall (with an arching form) as a green sentinel in your landscape all summer, then it puts out tiny white blooms, followed by a seed head plumes that offer late-season visual interest.
 Zebra grass also has stunning variegated leaves with creamy golden stripes that cut horizontally across the otherwise green blades of grass.
 In early fall, more and more of a golden coloration creeps into the leaves.
 By late fall, the leaf color becomes more of a beige.

 Zebra grass belongs to the Poaceae family of plants, making it a true grass.
 Its botanical name comes from the Greek mischos (meaning "stalk") and the Greek anthos (meaning "flower").
 Sinensis indicates the plant originated in China.
 The cultivar name 'Zebrinus' alludes to the stripes on the plant's leaves, which are reminiscent of a zebra's stripes.

 Zebra grass has a moderate to fast growth rate and can be planted in spring or fall.
 However, in regions with early or severe winters, spring planting is recommended to give the grass sufficient time to develop in its first season.
 Depending on where you live, zebra grass can be an invasive plant, like many other alien plants that spread by means of underground rhizomes.

 |Botanical Name||Miscanthus sinensis 'Zebrinus'|

 |Common Name||Zebra grass|

 |Mature Size||7 feet tall and 3 to 5 feet wide|

 |Soil Type||Chalk, clay, loam, sand|

 |Hardiness Zones||5 to 9|